-Find answers to common questions about the Challenge, Green and Health Hospitals (GGHH), GGHH Connect, and more.
+Find further information about the Challenge, Global Green and Healthy Hospitals (GGHH), GGHH Connect, and more.

 Hospital San Rafael de Pasto has committed to reducing its climate footprint by implementing programs to enhance energy efficiency, switch to renewable energy sources, and modernize its equipment, among others.

 The Bhagat Chandra hospital in West Delhi, India installed energy efficiency measures and solar photovoltaic panels that resulted in reducing their energy costs and GHG emissions.
 The hospital staff members were empowered to become advocates for reduced energy usage and cost savings within the hospital.